-In 2021, appraisal services revenue increased 32% compared to the prior year primarily due to relaxed travel restrictions allowing for the ramp-up of appraisal services for several new revaluation contracts which started in recent quarters.
+In 2022, appraisal services revenue grew 24% compared to the prior period primarily due to relaxed travel restrictions allowing for the ramp-up of appraisal services for several new revaluation contracts which started in recent quarters.
 The appraisal services business is somewhat cyclical and driven in part by statutory revaluation cycles in various states.

-Cost of Revenues and Gross Margins
+Cost of revenues and gross margins

-The following table sets forth a comparison of the key components of our cost of revenues for the years ended December 31:
+The following table sets forth a comparison of the key components of our cost of revenues for the years ended December 31 (\$ in thousands):